 Use Soap Sparingly

 Still wondering if it is healthy to shower every day?
 Back in the day when there were no soaps or fancy shower gels, people used to clean their skin with water and a washcloth.
 They also used some homemade scrubs and exfoliants to buff their skin.
-In today’s day and age too, scrubs can work wonderfully as an alternative to soap in cleansing the skin on the body.
+In today’s day and age too, scrubs can work wonderfully as an

 Soap has its disadvantages, including a high pH, poor rinsing properties, and scum residue when rinsed with hard water.
 Frequent cleansing with any soap or detergent can reduce the lipid content of the stratum corneum or the outermost layer of the skin.
 As a result, the barrier function of the skin is compromised, which can lead to dry, dehydrated and chapped skin and also increase the risk of skin conditions like eczema.
 To avoid this, humectants or moisturizers such as glycerin, methyl glucose esters, lactates, lanolin derivatives, and mineral oils are usually added to skin cleansers to minimize the loss of lipids.